hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 be stored securely and redundantly away from the Azure VMs running the PTFE application.
 This Azure Blob Storage container must be in the same region as the VMs and Azure Database for PostgreSQL instance.
-It is recommended the Virtual Network containing the PTFE servers be configured with a [Virtual Network (VNet) service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) for Azure Storage.
+It is recommended the virtual network containing the PTFE servers be configured with a [Virtual Network (VNet) service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) for Azure Storage.
 Vault is used to encrypt all application data stored